Li Lili: Biography

 Sun Yu wrote Queen of Sports and The Big Road for her to star in, and she won audiences with her fashionable and energetic image, gaining the nickname "Sweet Big Sister".
 Sun Yu's Daybreak (1933) was one of her early star vehicles.
 Magazines characterized her as being interested in music and books.
 From 1935 to 1937, she starred in eight more films with the Lianhua Film Company.

 Li Lili, together with Wang Renmei and Xu Lai, her former colleagues at the Bright Moon Troupe, were the earliest stars to portray the energetic, wholesome, and sexy "country girl" prototype, which became one of the most popular figures in Chinese cinema, and later inherited by the cinema of Hong Kong.

-After war with Japan broke out in 1937, she joined the China Film Studio in Chungking, China's wartime capital.
+After war with Japan broke out in 1937, she joined the China Film Studio in Chongqing, China's wartime capital.
 There she met and married Luo Jingyu, a section head, who became head of the studio.
 In 1939, she filmed Cai Chusheng's Orphan Island Paradise in Hong Kong; it was another hit.
 Back in Chongqing, she starred in another hit film Storm on the Border, for which she was highly praised.

 Li travelled to the United States in 1946, studying acting at The Catholic University of America in Washington, language and singing in New York, and make-up at the University of California.
 She also observed filmmaking in Hollywood.

 She returned to China, and to acting at the Beijing Film Studio.
 In 1955, she studied at Beijing Film Academy, and later taught in the acting department.
 Her son, Luo Dan, married the daughter of Marshal Ye Jianying; Ye became China's head of state in the late 1970s.

-During the Cultural Revolution, Li and her husband were denounced and tortured on the orders of Mao's wife Jiang Qing.
+During the Cultural Revolution, Li and her husband, Luo Jingyu, were denounced and tortured on the orders of Mao's wife Jiang Qing.
 Li had acted with her, and outshone her, in films such as Blood on Wolf Mountain.
 Li later told her family that she refused to denounce anyone.
-Luo, however, was killed.

 In 1991, she was given the "Special Honour Award" by the Chinese Academy of Motion Picture Arts.

 By the end of her life, Li Lili was the last living Chinese movie star from the silent era.
 She died of a heart attack in Xuanwu Hospital, Beijing on August 7, 2005, aged 90.